Chamal1120/chace.nvim/README.md

 ## Features

 - Targets function declerations at cursor position
-- Sends minimal context to LLM (function decleration and documentation only)
+- Sends minimal context to LLM ( as of now function decleration and documentation only)
 - Supports multiple LLM backends (Gemini, groq)
 - Incurs less tokens compared to tools like GitHub Copilot or agents like cursor for implementing the same function.
+- Tracks token usage.

 ## Requirements